|I've owned 10

 Lots going on in there, but most of it is pretty reliable and keeps my car going as a daily driver needs to.

 Thule gutter mount racks are really stong.
-There's close to 600 lbs on top in that photo.
+There's close to 600 lbs on top in this photo.

 245 beginnings.....
 My first 240 Turbo.
 I bought this 1984